 You will be paired with a team of four to six professional developers looking to learn or improve their accessible programming skills.
 Our teams are made up of developers from all over the world and are organized so that each team has a member that specializes in Quality Assurance, in Project Management, in UX Design, in Front-end Development, in Back-end Development, and in Web Design.
 Each team will be paired with a mentor, an expert in the field, who will guide them through their accessibility checkpoints and monitor their work to ensure it is being done correctly.

 Very manageable (and fun)!
 The competition runs from September through November.
 You can see a full timeline on our AIR 2023 Calendar of Events page.
 The presence of at least one member of your organization is required at our Kickoff event in September and the Awards Ceremony in January.
-Your organization representative will also meet with the web development team every few weeks to review the process.
+Your organization representative will also meet with the web development team to review the process and provide feedback.
+Expect to meet weekily or bi-weekly at minimum.
+The best outcomes are the result of active, regular engagement of the client with the production team.

 Your organizational representative will also receive training on how to maintain your website through our Learning Center.
 Though these will be presented live, they will be recorded and made available for your later use.